 We’re talking about a narcissistic stepmother who intentionally plots her way into the heart and mind of a man who has kids – or the narcissistic stepfather who gets jealous when his wife pays attention to her own kids instead of him, for example.

-These kinds of narcs are especially toxic because they get into the marriage for all the wrrong reasons - often money or status - and who will let no ex-husband or ex-wife (let alone KIDS) get in the way of getting what they want.
+These kinds of narcissists are especially toxic because they get into the marriage for all the wrong reasons – often money or status – and who will let no ex-husband or ex-wife (let alone KIDS) get in the way of getting what they want.

 For women, they often cement their role the way many female narcissists do – sex.
 First, they’re friendly and warm with both their men and their stepkids, listening to their every problem and concern and becoming irreplaceable in their lives.

-When the marriage is still fresh and new and the family is still on their best behavior, the narc step parent might seem to really be devoted to the kids.
-S/he nice, s/he's polite and she generrally pretends s/he's interested in their lives.
+When the marriage is still fresh and new and the family is still on their best behavior, the narc step-parent might seem to really be devoted to the kids.
+S/he nice, s/he’s polite and she generally pretends s/he’s interested in their lives.

 As the kids start to become more comfortable, though, so does the “evil” stepmom or dad, and then things start to get rough.

 Once they get their hooks thoroughly in place, narcissistic step-moms and step-dads will pull the old switcheroo and show their true narcissistic face – and no matter how good-looking they are, that is ONE UGLY FACE.

 And often, when it comes to the “real” parent, s/he can’t see a problem with his new spouse – they can do no wrong in their eyes.
 Sometimes a natural parent even gets in on the deal by becoming – a narcissistic step-parent’s flying monkey – willingly or not.